flyingmachine/brave-clojure-web/content/do-things.md

 ---
-title: "Do Things: a Clojure Language Crash Course"
+title: "Do Things: a Clojure Crash Course"
-link_title: "Do Things: a Clojure Language Crash Course"
+link_title: "Do Things: a Clojure Crash Course"
 kind: documentation
 ---

-# Do Things: a Clojure Language Crash Course
+# Do Things: a Clojure Crash Course

 It's time to to learn how to actually *do things* with Clojure!
 Hot damn!